PatriotArrow/-WebPConverter/README.md

 # WebPConverter
-Converts and downloads WebP images from Reddit
+Converts and downloads WebP images from Reddit.
 Simple Firefox extension that converts WebP images on any webpage (Mostly reddit since they use WebP and does not allow cross-origin access) to PNG or JPG formats with a right-click context menu.
 Uses a proxy server to bypass CORS.